MikeTheStrat/MikeTheStrat/README.md

 I am Michael Arrigo.
  - 🧑‍🎓 CompSci Student at Lewis University 🧑‍🎓
- - 🎸 Guitar + Bass 🎸 + 🥁 Drum enthusiast 🥁
+ - 🎸🥁 Guitar, Bass, and Drum enthusiast 🎸🥁
  -
 <!--
 **MikeTheStrat/MikeTheStrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.